Keaneo/CompSciMageeClassWork/README.md

 # UULib

-Some projects use UULib as an import, a library written by our lecturer (Aiden McCaughey) \n Download link: https://learning.ulster.ac.uk/bbcswebdav/pid-4815779-dt-content-rid-16073024_1/xid-16073024_1
+Some projects use UULib as an import, a library written by our lecturer (Aiden McCaughey)
+Download link: https://learning.ulster.ac.uk/bbcswebdav/pid-4815779-dt-content-rid-16073024_1/xid-16073024_1